 Final evacuation flight out of Wuhan to land in UK on Sunday morning

+The death toll in China from the coronavirus has risen to 811, surpassing fatalities from the 2002-2003 SARS outbreak.

-An evacuation flight out of the Chinese city at the centre of the coronavirus outbreak is due to land in the UK on Sunday morning carrying more than 200 passengers.
+An evacuation flight out of the Chinese city at the centre of the coronavirus outbreak will land in the UK on Sunday morning carrying more than 200 passengers.

+The death toll in China from the coronavirus has risen to 811, surpassing SARS fatalities in the 2002-2003 outbreak, Chinese health authorities announced on Sunday.

+China’s National Health Commission said total cases in the country from the virus had increased to to 37,198, up from 31,774 a day earlier.

 The second and final flight to be chartered by the Foreign and Commonwealth Office (FCO) left Wuhan at 3.20am local time on Sunday, carrying Britons and other nationalities.